gaelrenoux/tranzactio/README.md

 #### Anorm

-Since Anorm doesn't provide an IO monad (or even a specific query type), `tzio` will provide the connection you need to run a query.
+Since Anorm doesn't provide an IO monad (or even a specific query type), `tzio` will provide the JDBC connection you need to run a query.
 The operation will be wrapped in a ZIO (as a blocking effect).

 ```scala
 import zio._